 ACCJC Standard I.B.
 3 reads: "The institution establishes institution-set standards for student achievement, appropriate to its mission, assesses how well it is achieving them in pursuit of continuous improvement, and publishes this information."
-This section addresses Moorpark College's reflection on its trend-data on institution-set standards for course completion, certificate completion, degrees awarded, and transfer rates, reported in the 2020 Annual Report. (evidence: 2020 annual report)
+This section addresses Moorpark College's reflection on its trend-data on institution-set standards for course completion, certificate completion, degrees awarded, and transfer rates, reported in the 2020 Annual Report (ISS.01 2020 Annual Report).

-• Has the college met its floor standards?
+• Has the College met its floor standards?

 Yes.
 See attached annual report.
-The college also recently raised some of its set-standards that it deemed too low (evidence:EdCAP minutes from March 2020).
+The College also recently raised some of its set-standards that it deemed too low (ISS.02 EdCAP Minutes 3-24-2020).

-• Has the college achieved its stretch (aspirational) goals?
+• Has the College achieved its stretch (aspirational) goals?

 Not yet.
 See attached annual report.
-However, progress is being made towards our stretch goals in alignment with the Chancellor's Office Vision for Success goals as detailed in the college's Educational Master Plan (evidence: emp).
-Moorpark College is proud of the progress its made in increasing student success rates over the past few years, as exemplified by Moorpark College being ranked first in the state on student completion (evidence: link to article from about us being #1).
+However, progress is being made towards our stretch goals in alignment with the Chancellor's Office Vision for Success goals as detailed in the College's Educational Master Plan (ISS.03 Educational Master Plan 2019-2020 to 2028-2029).
+Moorpark College is proud of the progress it's made in increasing student success rates over the past few years, as exemplified by Moorpark College being ranked first in the state on student completion (ISS.04 VC Star Article 9-3-2018).

-• What initiative(s) is the college undertaking to improve its outcomes?
+• What initiative(s) is the College undertaking to improve its outcomes?

-The college is undertaking a variety of student success initiatives as outline in the Educational Master Plan and Equity Plan (evidence: EMP and equity plan).
+The College is undertaking a variety of student success initiatives as outlined in the Educational Master Plan and Equity Plan (ISS.03 Educational Master Plan 2019-2020 to 2028-2029, ISS.05 Student Equity Plan 2019-2022).
 These initiatives cover a wide range of improvements with a special focus on closing achievement gaps and include:

-- Developing culturally-sensitive relevant marketing literature to increase enrollment of DI student groups - Providing targeted onboarding at local high schools, middle schools, and community-based organizations - Increasing the use of drop-in and appointment tutoring by equity-related programs (Vet Resource Center, Athletics, Foster Youth, ACCESS, and EOPS) - Connecting foster youth and students on CA Promise A and B to participate in the EOPS program - Providing awareness and mental health wellness workshops to DI students in order to promote retention - Supporting faculty in developing more ZTC/OER courses - · Increasing course-embedded tutoring for Math and English - Utilizing our early alert system by having counselors work with referred struggling or at-risk students - Referring low-income students to financial support (Financial Aid Center, emergency micro-grants, scholarships, basic needs resources, etc.) - Implementing guided pathways
+- Developing culturally-sensitive relevant marketing literature to increase enrollment of DI student groups - Providing targeted onboarding at local high schools, middle schools, and community-based organizations - Increasing the use of drop-in and appointment tutoring by equity-related programs (Vet Resource Center, Athletics, Foster Youth, ACCESS, and EOPS) - Connecting foster youth and students on CA Promise A and B to participate in the EOPS program - Providing awareness and mental health wellness workshops to DI students in order to promote retention - Supporting faculty in developing more ZTC/OER courses - Increasing course-embedded tutoring for Math and English - Utilizing our early alert system by having counselors work with referred struggling or at-risk students - Referring low-income students to financial support (Financial Aid Center, emergency micro-grants, scholarships, basic needs resources, etc.) - Implementing guided pathways

-Individual departments are also completing program-level initiatives which are aligned with the Education Master Plan and documented through the Annual Program Planning Process (evidence: link to most recent program plans).
+Individual departments are also completing program-level initiatives which are aligned with the Education Master Plan and documented through the Annual Program Planning Process (ISS.06 Program Plan Question Prompt Showing Alignment to Strategic Plan).

-How does the college inform its constituents of this information?
+How does the College inform its constituents of this information?

-All major planning documents including the Educational Master Plan and all program plans are accessible on the college's planning website (evidence: link to planning website).
-Annual progress on collegewide initiatives is shared at EdCAP as well as the Annual Planning retreat (evidence: planning retreat agenda, EdCAP minutes, EMP progress report).
-Progress on program level initiatives is documented through the annual program planning process, and one third of all program plans are reviewed by the Executive Team and Academic Senate president every year (evidence: memo of program planning trends).
+All major planning documents including the Educational Master Plan and all program plans are accessible on the College's planning website (ISS.07 Link to Planning Website).
+Annual progress on collegewide initiatives is shared at EdCAP (ISS.08 EdCAP Minutes 8-27-2019, ISS.09 Annual Workplan 2018-2019 Progress Dashboard).
+Progress on program level initiatives is documented through the annual program planning process, and one third of all program plans are reviewed by the Executive Team and Academic Senate president every year (ISS.10 Program Plan Summary Report 2019-2020).